-Americans driving most in 7 years
+Americans on pace for highest driving level in 7 years

 Washington — Low gas prices, a milder winter and an improving economy are fueling a rise in driving, as Americans drove 2.5 billion more miles in November compared with last year.